 Upon leaving the train we picked up our first proper hawker of the day.
 An overly friendly young man tagged along as we walked the few blocks to the museum, trying to fill us with as much information as he could summon despite our polite protestations that we did not need his assistance or guidance.
 Nonetheless, he followed us right to the door, telling us he would wait for us until we were done and then he would take us to see a monument nearby.
 Again, we declined, but he sat himself down on the wall and made himself comfortable, deaf to our deflection.

 As it turns out, an ‘Expo’ in Addis Ababa is a grand name for a trade fair.
-What we found when we entered were a number of stands selling pretty much anything you could imagine, only in the case of clothing, textiles and household gadgets, the cheapest and poorest quality of these things I’ve ever seen.
+What we found when we entered were a number of stands selling pretty much everything you could imagine, only in the case of clothing, textiles and household gadgets, the cheapest and poorest quality examples I’ve ever seen.
 As we wandered, the only white folks in the place, we drew attention, but not in a bad way.
 Stall holders tripped over themselves to demonstrate their wheeled suitcases that appeared to be made of cardboard stuck together with copydex.
-They tried to convince us that we needed to buy their floor standing industrial-sized water bottle holder, all the while laughing and joking, knowing we wouldn’t, before passing us along to the next stand for the whole circus to start again.
+They tried to convince us that we needed to buy their floor standing industrial-sized water bottle holders, all the while laughing and joking, knowing we wouldn’t, before passing us along to the next stand for the whole circus to start again.
 We ate tasty fried snacks from trays held high in the air by passing waiters and sampled locally produced coffee.
 I have no idea what these things cost, but it was fractions of pence.
 We stopped a while by a central arena where we were brought plastic cups of local beer for about 15 pence a pint.
-After trying to spend some of our Birr on souvenirs and gifts for friends and family, we realised our time was running short and so sadly we left the festivities behind and headed back to the light rail station.
+After trying to spend some of our Birr on souvenirs and gifts for friends and family, we realised our time was running short and so sadly we left the festivities behind and headed for the train.

 |Toilet roll 20p...Beer 15p...|